Authentication

 Requesting Client Credentials

-Your client_id and client_secret are used to identify you as a consumer of PageUp APIs, generate access tokens, and control what PageUp APIs you are allowed to access.
+Your client_id and client_secret is used to identify you as a consumer of PageUp APIs.
 To ensure the security of PageUp customer data, each client id can only be connected to one PageUp customer and one environment.

-Security best practice highly recommends that you store your client_secret encrypted at rest, particularly if you plan to commit it to a source control repository.
+Security best practice highly recommends that you store your client_secret encrypted at rest, particularly if you plan to commit it to a shared repository.

 https://<environment>.<dataCentreId>.pageuppeople.com/connect/token